pwr/KSP/docs/install.md

 Running KSP
 -----------

-Just run `main.py` in the KSP folder.
+You can just run `main.py` in the KSP folder.
 You can call it with `--help` to see what arguments it accepts.

 When running as a daemon, all output will go into `logs/server.log`.
 If DEBUG logging is active, the server log should come in handy with troubleshooting.

+When runing on a \*nix machine, it's recommended (but not necessary) to create a separate user for the KSP daemon, and deploy and configure KSP in its `HOME`.
+There is also a script (`tools/start-stop.sh`) you can use to, well, start and stop the KSP daemon.

-Windows users can use the [AutoHotKey_L](http://www.autohotkey.com/download/) script at `tools/windows.ahk`, it will give you a nice SysTray icon to start/stop KSP.
+Windows users can use the [AutoHotKey_L](http://www.autohotkey.com/download/) script at `tools/windows.ahk`.
+It will give you a nice SysTray icon to start/stop KSP.
 For the AHK script to work, make sure you have `PYTHONHOME` set in your environment.